Biography: Who is Jason Tom?

 -BB Kim LIVE

-- Presented at the Chevron/Honolulu Speech Festival in front of students from 27 elementary schools
+- Jason Tom presented at the Chevron/Honolulu Speech Festival in front of students from 27 elementary schools

 - 3x HawaiiSlam’s First Thursdays Top 12 Performance Poet and Grand Slam Finalist.

 - Jason Tom hosted as the master of ceremonies/mc/emcee for the weekly open mic night at Goody Goody Bar & Grill for 7 consecutive months.

 - Jason Tom founded JasonTom.com (yes, it rhymes) with 1,479,191 page views and 1,361,334 unique visitors averaging 2,589 page views and 2,377 visits per day.

 - Jason Tom played varsity soccer and judo at McKinley High School.

 - Jason Tom's played two positions in soccer, it was as a left forward (striker) and left halfback (left wing).

 - Jason Tom was the leading goal scorer on his soccer team during his senior season.

 - Jason Tom was a professional student scholar in university and community college as a mathematician, Chinese language and culture, and Music Business major.